Architecture

 Connection pool

-Section titled “Connection pool”The bouncer maintains a pool of 4 persistent RouterOS API connections.
-During reconciliation, work is distributed across all connections in parallel using the generic ParallelExec helper, achieving ~147–168 IPs/s throughput.
+Section titled “Connection pool”The bouncer maintains a configurable pool of persistent RouterOS API connections.
+During reconciliation, work is distributed across the pool using the generic ParallelExec helper; on an RB5009 with pool_size: 10, full RouterOS bulk-add work for ~28,700 CAPI-origin entries completed in ~35–36 s.

 Script-based bulk add